adityakumarakash/Embedded-Systems/Lab Experiments/readme.txt

 Group A
-Name: (Roll Number)
+Names: Aditya Kumar Akash  (120050046)
+       Nishant Kumar Singh (120050043)

 Group B
-Name: (Roll Number)
+Names: Shyam JVS        (120050052)
+       Anurag Shirolkar (120050003)

-Add a well documented and commented code of your experiments in the respective folders.
+This directory contains documented and commented code for lab experiments of both the groups in the respective folders.